Araz-cs/Fabflix/README.md

 ~5:00
 ```
 Optimization methods
--For casts124.xml we added indexes on stars(name) and movies(title,director) since it looked through both.
+*For casts124.xml we added indexes on stars(name) and movies(title,director) since it looked through both.
--Batch inserts were also used to on casts since there was bulk inserting.
+*Batch inserts were also used to on casts since there was bulk inserting.

 Inconsitiences can be found [here](https://github.com/UCI-Chenli-teaching/cs122b-spring21-team-57/blob/main/xmlparser/inconsistencies.txt)